egi-informatics/documentation/Categories/InDesign2/Quick Export of CA List PDFs.md

 1. Click OK and the preset will be saved for all Adobe programs.

-1. In Indesign, show the Scripts panel: Window > Utilities > Scripts
+1. In InDesign, show the Scripts panel: Window > Utilities > Scripts

 1. Dock the panel on the right toolbar to allow quick access